valerianF/noisemonitor/docs/api.md

 - `coverage_threshold`: float, default 0.5 Minimum coverage ratio required (0.0-1.0).
 - `title`: str, default "Daily Leq Profiles for Different Conditions" The title of the plot.
 - `figsize`: tuple, default (12, 8) The size of the plot.
+- `show`: bool, default True if True, display the plot using plt.show().

 **Returns:**
 - None